labstack/armor/website/content/guide.md

 This starts armor on address `:8080`, serving the current directory listing using the default config.
 Go to http://localhost:8080 to browse the directory.

-Armor can also be run as in a Docker:
+Armor can also be run in a Docker:

 ```sh
 docker run \